 To accomplish the mission, we:

-- Compile accurate and inspirational videos on this website, our Youtube channel, on Pinterest and on Facebook.
+- Compile accurate and inspirational videos on this website, our Youtube channel, on Pinterest and Facebook.

-- Promote the selected videos widely through social media and in monthly e-newsletters.
+- Promote the selected videos widely through social media and in e-newsletters.

 - Create and promote guides to videos on select seasonal topics.

-- Encourage organizations and gardeners to create videos that teach or inspire, and steer them toward easy, no-cost ways to do it.
+- Encourage businesses and organizations to create videos that teach or inspire, and steer them toward easy, no-cost ways to do it.
 (Here are some tips for making gardening videos easily and on a small or nonexistent budget.)